What to Expect From Koh Rong?

 To uncover this amazing island, you’ll have to take a 45-50 minute boat or ferry ride from Sihanoukville, which will make you feel like you’re really stepping into your own personal remote island.

-Just remember: Don’t confuse Koh Rong with its younger, smaller Koh Rong Sanloem island sibling.
+Just remember: Don’t confuse Koh Rong with its younger, smaller Koh Rong Samloem island sibling.
 Koh Rong is much bigger!
-Its impressive 78km2 area size overshadows Koh Rong Sanloem’s 24.5km2 area size four times over.
+Its impressive 78km2 area size overshadows Koh Rong Samloem’s 24.5km2 area size four times over.

 Koh Rong Accommodation: Where To Stay?